Addaitya/Estimating-the-likelihood-of-loan-failure/README.md

 # Estimating-the-likelihood-of-loan-failure
 This project prioritizes responsible lending practices.
-We aim to create a model that assists investors in identifying borrowers with a strong repayment history, promoting financial stability for both lenders and borrowers.
+I aim to create a model that assists investors in identifying borrowers with a strong repayment history, promoting financial stability for both lenders and borrowers.

 ## Descritipon about the files in repo
 This repository contain a Jupyter notebooks and dataset csv file that follow a machine learning pipeline to estimate the likelihood of loan failure.
 The steps include: